“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 Backpacking Vibe in Malawi

-If you are looking for the typical backpacking vibe, the best places to go are Mgoza (Cape Maclear), Mayoka Village (Nkhata Bay), Mushroom Farm (Livingstonia).
+If you are looking for the typical backpacking vibe, the best places to go are Mgoza (Cape Maclear), Mayoka Village (Nkhata Bay), and Mushroom Farm (Livingstonia).

 Some of these places are so good that several digital nomads ended up using them as a semi-permanent base – after all, who doesn’t want to live in a beautiful and cheap country while earning dollars online?
 That’s what is called “geoarbitrage“.